paketo-buildpacks/pipenv/README.md

 # Pipenv Cloud Native Buildpack
-The Paketo Pipenv Buildpack is a Cloud Native Buildpack that installs [pipenv](https://pypi.org/project/pipenv) into a layer and makes it available on the `PATH`.
+The Paketo Buildpack for Pipenv is a Cloud Native Buildpack that installs [pipenv](https://pypi.org/project/pipenv) into a layer and makes it available on the `PATH`.